 As a fellow 30 something-year-old bachelorette, last year I spent the majority of the year working abroad in Bali.

 Whilst back in Australia for a few days, though, I made my annual trip to the doctor to obtain a script for the birth control pill.
 I’m not entirely sure why I take it, as it’s not like I’m dating anyone anyway.
 But according to my doctor, I should be!
 After testing my blood pressure and all the normal Q&A’s you can imagine my surprise when he asked me if I planned on having children.
 I replied, “Yes, I’d love to be a Mum!” to which he responded, “Well, you have 2 years left!”.
 I was 33 at the time, so I wasn’t entirely surprised to receive this information.
 But I was a little taken aback!

-Not quite sure what to say, I explained that I work as a Flight Attendant and that it makes dating rather difficult.
+Not quite sure what to say, I explained that I work as an International Flight Attendant and that it makes dating rather difficult.

 I do see his point.
 I’m not getting any younger and, like Sophie, according to my biological clock I should have started a family by now!

 In fact, my biological clock was in full in swing around age 26, when I felt an overwhelming maternal desire to become a mother.
 At the time I was single though, so the timing just wasn’t right.